 Catsong, a 2007 Merial Human-Animal Bond Award winner, is back with more stories, more poetry, and more – what else? – cats.
 This charming and delightful collection of stories about special cats and the impact they had on the author’s life celebrates the immense love, joy and comfort they have brought, each in his or her own individual and special way.Continue Reading

-Natura Pet Products has initiated a limited, voluntary recall of certain dry cat and dry ferret food lots produced in its Fremont, Nebraska facility.
-Due to a formulation error, these products contain insufficient levels of vitamins and excess minerals.Continue Reading
+In 2014, Natura Pet Products initiated a limited, voluntary recall of certain dry cat and dry ferret food lots produced in its Fremont, Nebraska facility.
+Due to a formulation error, these products contained insufficient levels of vitamins and excess minerals.Continue Reading

 Animal Tales is one of the most fun apps I’ve come across.
 Created by the same folks who brought you the successful ResQWalk, this free IOS app allows you to create custom story books featuring your cats.
 The storybooks can be created and shared for free, or printed for $12 with 20% of proceeds going to animal rescue.

 “Our vision with Animal Tales was to create a unique, easy to use product for animal lovers to have fun with,” said Animal Tales Founder Bailey Schroeder.
 I got to try the app and created two books, one for Ruby and one for Allegra (I didn’t want one of them feel left out!)Continue Reading

 This article was originally published in Pet Boarding and Daycare Magazine.
 While the article was written for operators of cat boarding and grooming establishments, the tips I provided can also help cat guardians in choosing a good boarding facility for cats.